 You will find the Schedule button at the bottom right of the window.

 This is where you'll schedule a time for your Mac to turn on every day.
 Again, every family is different, but we recommend at least a 12 hour window that the computer is turned on.
-Automatic backups cannot occur while the computer is asleep or turned off.
+Automatic analyses cannot occur while the computer is asleep or turned off.

 Click OK and exit System Preferences.
 It's as simple as that!